the8472/mldht/docs/use-as-library.md

 ## Debugging

-The `the8472.mldht.Diagnostics` class can be used to write extensive debugging information to a log directory
+The `the8472.mldht.Diagnostics` class can be used to write out most of the DHT state to a log directory in a human-readable format.
+`DHT.setLogger(DHTLogger)` and `DHT.setLogLevel(LogLevel)` can log most events, down to individual messages.

 ## Multihoming, IPv4, IPv6